Hilkensb/AI50_CVRP/README.md

 setup.bat
 ```

 It will ask you your python command (please enter the python command that will enable you to run python 3.8+).
-For example python.
+For example *python*.
 The program will then ask you your pip command.
 Please enter your pip command linked to the python you have entered previously.
-For example pip.
+For example *pip*.

 Finally you will have a new batch script generated: run.bat.
 You can run it using the following command (or double clicking on it):